 We estimate that 32,000 additional officers are needed across England and Wales by 2023 at a cost of £2.3bn over 2 years

 Between 2014 and 2023 we estimate that the proportionate contribution of violent and sexual offences to total demand will increase from 32% to 57%

 Modelling demand on Nottinghamshire Police

-To learn more about Crest's work on police demand, email .
+To find out more about Crest's work on police demand, email email@example.com.